…for the design of custom jewelry is everywhere.

-Inspiration for design is everywhere.
 It may come at unexpected moments and from unexpected directions.
-Color, texture, heft, feel…the smooth curve of beach worn granite…a moment, an era, a lifetime.
+Color, texture, heft, feel…the smooth curve of beach worn granite…a moment, an era, a lifetime…a true love.

 The thing that draws me to expression in precious metals through custom jewelry, is the adaptability of these metals to most any design consideration.
 From moonlit tropical beach scenes to a Hopi wedding shawl or ancient Chinese pottery designs, virtually anything that interests you may serve as a starting point.
 This can include lifestyle, hobbies, shared activities, or aesthetic attractions.
 For one client who grew up surfing near Dana Point in California we depicted the way waves break at that location.
 For another, a shooting star over a moonlit mountain lake.
 Designs can be boldly representational, such as a specific rosebud or architecture, or subtly suggestive like the vague forms clouds make in the summer sky.
 Precious metals such as gold, platinum, and silver can do it.
 Anything is possible.
-Tell me your stories, and I’ll make something special for you or someone you love.
+Tell me your stories, and I’ll make something special for you or someone you love, and build your own special meaning into the object we create.

 We may utilize office visits, email, phone conversations, online conferencing, and digital imaging to communicate frequently during the entire process.
 Simple sketching may be useful in the beginning but generally, after establishing a design direction I will either hand carve in wax, or create in a CAD application, a 3-dimensional prototype for your inspection.
-This inspection may be done with digital imaging or I can send you a relatively durable model for your personal inspection.
+This inspection may be done by visiting our downtown Eugene, OR office, or utilize digital imaging via email.
+Alternatively, if you are one of our many distant clients, I can send you a durable model for your personal inspection.
 With the three-dimensional prototype, you will be able to really get a “feel” for the object we are making.
 In addition, I can normally mount any gemstone that we are incorporating in the design into model so you can actually see how the gem will work in the design.

 Upon approval of the design, through the magic of the lost-wax casting process, the final model revision actually becomes the finished metal object.
-What you see in the model is truly what you get in the finished project – be it gold, silver, or platinum.
+What you see in the model is truly what you get in the finished project – be it gold, silver, platinum, or one of our new alternative materials which range from stainless steel to ceramic.

-When the handcrafted design is approved for completion, I can generally calculate the finished price for your project by using a wax to metal ratio and at that time I can lock in your material costs.
+When the handcrafted design is approved for completion, we can calculate the finished price for your project by implementing a volumetric analysis of the object.
 Please see our pricing and policies page for further info on this topic.

 Stress Free Custom Jewelry

-If you are committed to the idea of a personal project, such as wedding rings, but have not yet arrived at a specific idea of what you want, it may help initially to consider the design process one of elimination because sometimes it is easier to know for sure what you don’t want than what you do want!
-Answering a few very basic questions may prove enlightening and I like to think about both lifestyle and aesthetics in this initial stage.
+One technique that may help would be to initially to consider the design process one of elimination.
+Sometimes it is easier to know for sure what you don’t want than what you do want!
+Answering a few very basic questions may prove helpful and I like to think about both lifestyle and aesthetics in this initial stage.

 Will the piece include gems?